kebab0o/CalendarCLI/README.md

    dotnet add package Microsoft.Toolkit.Uwp.Notifications
    ```

-3. Run the Calender application:
+3. Run the Calendar application:

    ```bash
    dotnet run
    ```
    OR:
-   Paste the CalendarCLI.exe into your CMD's PATH folder (Usually C:\Windows\System32)</br>
+   Paste the `CalendarCLI.exe` into your CMD's PATH folder (usually `C:\Windows\System32`).
-   Run the WatcherS.exe as administrator (Or run the script which will be added in the future to autorun it during Windows startup)</br>
+   Run the `WatcherS.exe` as administrator (or use the script to autorun it during Windows startup).
-   Open Command Prompt (cmd) as administrator and use the application accordingly</br>
+   Open Command Prompt (cmd) as administrator and use the application accordingly.

 #### Usage Examples